Stephen Kellogg and the Sixers: General information

 They have recorded albums for Universal Records, Everfine Records (a subsidiary of Atlantic Records) and Vanguard Records.
 Their album Glassjaw Boxer, recorded for Everfine Records, was named one of the top five albums of 2007 by USA Today critic Brian Mansfield.

 Their release The Bear, Vanguard Records, was voted "Best of 2009" by No Depression and JamBase.
 Their single "Shady Esperanto & The Young Hearts" cracked the Billboard Top 20 for AAA.
 They were named 2009 Entertainers of the year by Armed Forces Entertainment.

 Their song "Maria" was covered by Canadian country band Doc Walker and was a top 10 hit.

 The band is also known for annual commitments to St. Jude Children's Hospital.

 In 2009, the band recorded a music video of "Shady Esperanto & The Young Hearts" with the University of Massachusetts Minuteman Marching Band.
 Kit Karlson is a former member of said marching band.

 Touring credits

 Stephen Kellogg and the Sixers' on stage credits include tours with George Thorogood, Needtobreathe, Sugarland, Hanson, O.A.R., Josh Ritter, Dar Williams, David Crosby, Martin Sexton as well as an appearance with James Brown shortly before Brown's death.
 Noteworthy festival plays include 2006 Telluride BlueGrass Festival, 2008 Lyons Folk Festival, 2008 Mile High Festival, The 2007 All Good Festival and Multiple appearances on NPR's Mountain Stage featuring Larry Groce.

-The band's touring history also includes several trips over seas to play for the United States Armed Forces.
-They spent one month in the spring of 2009 playing on bases in nine different countries such as Kuwait and Bahrain as well as a trip to Israel to play for Israeli Prime Minister Benjamin Netanyahu.
+The band's touring history also includes several trips overseas to play for the United States Armed Forces.
+They spent one month in the spring of 2009 playing on bases in nine countries such as Kuwait and Bahrain as well as a trip to Israel to play for Israeli Prime Minister Benjamin Netanyahu.